exonum/exonum-doc/src/architecture/serialization.md

 use exonum::proto::schema::*;
 ```

-Then to access a structure from a protobuf generated file, you need to indicate
+Then to access a structure from a protobuf-generated file, you need to indicate
 the name of the module with the generated files and the name of the required
 file and structure in it: